Pet Care Blog

 But how can you tell how hot the ground is?
 There are many variables that can affect surface temperature — including the type of material (asphalt, sand, unpaved roads, rocky hiking trails) and the sun’s position in the sky — so it can be hard to know what’s safe and what’s not.

-Here’s a good rule to go by: if you can’t comfortably rest the back of your hand on the pavement for five seconds, then it’s too hot for a dog to walk on.
+Here’s a good rule to go by: if you can’t comfortably rest the back of your hand on the hot pavement for five seconds, then it’s too hot for a dog to walk on.
 Schedule your summertime walks around the intensity of the sun and try to take routes across dirt or grass.

 How hot is too hot for dogs to wait in a car?